 The standard of proof in a violation hearing is not as high as the actual criminal charges, which must be proved “beyond a reasonable doubt.”6

 Instead, violation hearings are subject to a lesser standard of proof, a “preponderance of the evidence” standard.
-If the judge is convinced that the person committed the violations more than he or she is convinced that the violations were not committed, this is enough.
+If the judge is more convinced that the person committed the violations than that they did not, this is sufficient.

 A person can apply for early termination of misdemeanor probation when certain conditions are met.